Updated : Thu, November 16, 2023 @ 3:00 PM

 Fast forward past the discovery of DNA and the genetic code, and we reach the exciting development of next generation sequencing (NGS) which is now a technology of choice used to develop higher yield crop varieties that can better tolerate drought and disease.

-NGS is revolutionizing agriculture, and genomic selection has become a realistic option for our future food supply.
+NGS is revolutionising agriculture, and genomic selection has become a realistic option for our future food supply.

-The most complete version to date of the sequence of the bread wheat genome was published in 2018.2 It took 13 years and was a huge scientific challenge due to its sheer size: over 5 times bigger than the human genome, with over 80% repeated elements.
+The first completed version of the bread wheat genome sequence was assembled and published in 2018.2 It took 13 years and was a huge scientific challenge due to its sheer size: over 5 times bigger than the human genome, with over 80% repeated elements.

 The human genome has about 3 billion base pairs, where bread wheat has around 17 billion, so without a technology such as NGS, this breakthrough would have been tough.

-Curtis Pozniak3, a leader in the International Wheat Genome Sequencing Consortium (IWGSC) uses NGS extensively and is now driving the project to sequence 10 wheat genomes.4
+Curtis Pozniak,3 a leader in the International Wheat Genome Sequencing Consortium (IWGSC) uses NGS extensively and and drove the project to sequence 10 additional wheat genomes from various geographies.
+This revealed extensive structural rearrangements and difference in gene content resulting from complex breeding histories in the diverse environments.4

 How does NGS for sequence-based genotyping enable scientists to reap the benefits of genomic selection?